netsirkdmb/WebDevelopment/assignment1/bio.md

 I also love to travel.
 I hope to eventually see all 7 continents.
 As of now, I have been to North America (duh!), Europe, Africa, and Australia.

+I took last quarter off from school for the birth of my daughter.
+She was born on January 23rd and it has been a wild, but fun ride so far.
+She is only 10 weeks old, but already it is hard to imagine life without her.

 # Programming Background: